German Horton Hunt Emory: Practice of law

 Business also engaged Emory in 1914 as vice-president of Poole Engineering and Machine Company, his grandfather's old enterprise.
 During this period the Poole Company made, among other products, coastal defense artillery mountings and base rings for battleship turret guns in its Hampden/Woodberry facilities.
 They also established a rural ammunition loading works outside the city in Texas, Maryland.

 Emory was offered the Democratic nomination for Judge of the Supreme Court in 1917.
-He had entertained for several years an ambition to go on the bench, but he declined to become a candidate, stating to the lawyers who called on him to offer political support that he expected to enter the US Army.
-It was at that time that he had applied for acceptance to the first Officer's Camp at Fort Myer, Virginia, in order to participate in the training that would take him to a position of leadership in the US Army.
+He had entertained for several years an ambition to go on the bench, but he declined to become a candidate, stating to the lawyers who called on him to offer political support that he expected to enter the U.S. Army.
+It was at that time that he had applied for acceptance to the first Officer's Camp at Fort Myer, Virginia, in order to participate in the training that would take him to a position of leadership in the U.S. Army.

 Military career

 Emory was a strong advocate of America's entrance into the war.
 In April of 1917, Emory was present at the Capital when President Wilson went to Congress to ask for a declaration of war.
 Emory contended that it was his duty to fight for the principles that he upheld, and he was one of the first Marylanders to volunteer.

-Captain Thomas H. Westlake, of Cleveland, said, "Emory had something unusual in him because of the fact that he had volunteered at the age of almost 40, with a wife and three children dependant upon him."
+Captain Thomas H. Westlake, of Cleveland, said, "Emory had something unusual in him because of the fact that he had volunteered at the age of almost 40, with a wife and three children dependent upon him."
 Emory's explanation was, "My country was my idol!
 To it I sacrificed every selfish, every endearing sentiment."